 So basically, for the price of the car I drive here, I could have bought an Aston Martin in my home country.
 This is something my husband—who fancies himself as a bit of a James Bond character—laments on a regular basis.

-Now, given the relative cost of the car I am driving, I am sure you can understand why I don’t greet the driving conditions with open arms.
+Now, given the relative cost of the car I am driving in Singapore, I am sure you can understand why I don’t greet the driving conditions with open arms.
 Unfortunately it gets worse.
 Another issue I have concerns the fact that Singaporeans are not the worse drivers in the world— I AM!
 It took me no less than seven attempts over a period of six years for me to pass my driving test.
 I didn’t just fail my driving tests… I failed them in style.
 On one occasion someone had left the cars in the ignition of a car that was very similar to my driving instructor’s.
 As a result of my nerves I actually got into the wrong car and proceeded to drive off down the road, despite the fact that I could see my driving instructor in the interior mirror running after the car screaming and shouting (at least I was checking my mirrors)—I thought he was waving me off.